RobinBoers/nindo-phx/README.md

 - Is it OK to get content from other sites and using it as safe?
 (And what else?)
 - Nindo.Format.display_name/1 defined in application :nindo is used by the current application but the current application does not depend on :nindo.
 If :nindo is a dependency, make sure it is listed under "def deps" in your mix.exs
 - Is the way I created the components correct?
+- Why are classes generated in EEx not picked up by tailwind?
+- How to encrypt email in DB that is easy to decrypt for me, but hard for attacker?

 ## Credits